PINE TREE GUIDE DOG USERS Group

 Also at the annual meeting in Dallas was an affiliate round up.
 There were no issues that came up.

-There was also discussion about an approach to PTGDU filing for non-profit status to being with a name change and that way, only a single year of financials would be required.
-When the change takes place, we should do much better tracking financials and meeting minutes.
+There was also discussion about an approach to PTGDU filing for non-profit status to being with a name change and that way, only a single year of financials would be adequate.
+We should do much better tracking financials and meeting minutes.

-There was a brief discussion of how PTGDU operated under GDUI's tax ID and why it was changed.
+There was a brief discussion of how PTGDU operated un GDUI's tax ID and why it was changed.

 Leona wrote a letter to dog school graduates to encourage new members.
 She may also send the letter to veterinarians.